 The town’s bicentennial celebration in 1968 was an eight-day extravaganza, held from June 29 to July 6.
 Events included a parade, an antique fair, an exhibit of photographs, a tour of Worthington homes, a play entitled “Bicentennial Quilting Party” by Eva Fairman, a beard-growing contest (won by Emmy Davis, Larry Mason, and Joe Sena), a ball, and the crowning of the bicentennial queen, Kristin Majkowski.
 Later that summer, new arrivals Robert and Rolande Schrade, along with their talented children, established the Sevenars Music Festival in the Methodist Episcopal Church in South Worthington.
 The home they purchased, “Hilltop Rest,” had served both as an inn and as a rehabilitation home for displaced persons following World War II.
 In 1969, Beverly and Grant Bowman purchased their home from the Senas, who had bought it a few years earlier.
 The property was part of what was called the “Edna Witt Farm.”
 During the same period, Kerry Zach (Corky) and Ginger Donovan set up their household near the Center and just down the street, Gary and Janice Sheldon brought their large family to settle in one of the Brewster homes along Huntington Road.

 The late 1960s and early 1970s brought an infusion of industrious new pioneers, some considered hippies at the time, but all, as before, lured by cheap land, new opportunities, and Worthington’s “quality of life.”
 They settled to raise families, develop their artistry and skills, start new businesses or work in nearby communities.
-Among these were Cornelius and Julia Sharron, Judy and Doug Small, Steven and Elizabeth Whyte Schultze, Barbara and Thomas Quinn, Don and Connie Dorrington, Marilyn and Bob Payne, Roger and Lynda Gunn, Steve and Susannah Kulik, Donald and Shirley Newton, Donald and Sara Ives, Peter and Helen McLean, Camille and Daryl Smith, and Sandy and Bob Epperly.
-New part-time residents included Muriel and Ted Claydon and Sara and Joel Upton.
+Among these were Cornelius and Julia Sharron, Judy and Doug Small, Steven and Elizabeth Whyte Schultze, Barbara and Thomas Quinn, Don and Connie Dorrington, Marilyn and Bob Payne, Roger and Lynda Gunn, Steve and Suzanne Kulik, Donald and Shirley Newton, Donald and Sara Ives, Peter and Helen McLean, Camille and Daryl Smith, and Sandy and Bob Epperly.
+New part-time residents included Muriel and Ted Claydon, and 1987 arrivals Sara and Joel Upton.
 Chris Powell, son of George and Evelyn Powell, and his wife Carol moved into their home near Worthington Corners.

 The Water District was expanded to Ringville in 1969, and a second reservoir and well opened.
 Thirty Worthington residents, all men, went into military service during the Vietnam War.
 No casualties are reported in town histories.
 The Snowmobile Club was established in 1970.
 Races held on a special track on one of the Albert potato fields attracted several hundred participants and spectators over the next several years.
 Arriving in the early 1970s, Karin and Bob Cook undertook the challenge of living “off the grid” in their home on Bashan Hill.
 Another newcomer, Joan Mendelsohn, purchased a home on Rte.
 143. At her death it passed to her son David, now a part-time resident.
 Her other son, Jim Mendelsohn, also recently bought property in town.
 Brad Fisk took over the Corners Grocery store at the beginning of 1971.
 That year, Frank Brown, owner of Frankie’s Café in West Worthington, was robbed of $5,600 at gunpoint.
 The perpetrators were arrested and tried.
 Several rooms were added to the Conwell Elementary school in 1972 to provide for a kindergarten, meetings, and administration.
 That year the Gateway District sued Worthington for the $4,000 the Town Meeting had cut from the school budget.
 Residents reported seeing a tornado funnel during a freak hailstorm in May 1973.
 At a special town meeting early in 1974, the town rejected an FAA proposal to build a radar tracking station on Bashan Hill.
 Later that summer, Steve Magargal, aged 16, competed in the USGA National Junior Golf Tournament.